healthykitchen101/healthykitchen101.com/vacuum-sealers/reviews/nesco/nesco-vs-12-deluxe.md

 Bag Holder: Yes

-Bag Hooks:
+Bag Hooks: Yes

-Removable Drip Ttray:
+Removable Drip Ttray: No

 The Nesco VS-12 has a roomy compartment inside for storing a roll of plastic bags.
 It's equipped with a built-in cutter for convenient bag cutting.
 Additionally, it includes a pair of bag hooks that simplify the process of inserting and aligning new plastic bags with the vacuum channel.